 Long-term, much like the DataFrame API, we expect Structured Streaming to complement Spark Streaming by providing a more restricted but higher-level interface.
 If you are running Spark Streaming today, don’t worry—it will continue to be supported.
 But we believe that Structured Streaming can open up real-time computation to many more users.

 Structured Streaming is also fully supported on Databricks, including in the free Databricks Community Edition.
-Try out any of our sample notebooks to see it in action:

 In addition, the following resources cover Structured Streaming: